Vatican Comes Under U.N. Scrutiny Over Priest Abuse Scandal

 Archbishop Silvano Tomasi told the committee that sex crimes could "never be justified" and that every child should be "inviolable."

 "Abusers are found among members of the world's most respected professions, most regrettably including members of the clergy and other church personnel," Tomasi said.
 "This fact is particularly serious since these persons are in positions of great trust and they are called to levels of service that are to promote and protect all elements of the human person, including physical, emotional and spiritual health."

 In April, Pope Francis recommended that the church "act decisively with regard to sexual abuse" by promoting the protection of minors, offering assistance to the victims and holding the guilty accountable.

 Sylvia reports that "Victims groups and human rights organizations have presented documentation from across the world showing the Vatican was fully aware of the extent of clerical sex abuse long before the cases were made public."

 "While Thursday's questions were numerous and far-ranging, they were asked in blocs, with the Vatican delegation given time to retire to prepare its answers."

-The Survivors Network of those Abused by Priests responded to the testimony on Thursday, saying that the Vatican had told the panel that it has "little real power to stop bishops from hiding sex crimes."
+The responded to the testimony on Thursday, saying that the Vatican had told the panel that it has "little real power to stop bishops from hiding sex crimes."